Bike to School Coordinators

 April 28: Kick off assembly.
 Introduce students to program and encourage sign-ups.

-May 7: Bike to School Day!!!
-Music, balloons, live raffle (with donated prizes), healthy snacks, stickers from Cascade, bike trains with colorful signs along the way
+May 8: Bike to School Day!
+Music, balloons, live raffle (with donated prizes), healthy snacks, stickers from Cascade, and bike trains with encouraging signs along the route.

 May 15: Morning ‘Meet and Eat’ table with healthy snacks, stickers, prizes, and photo booth.

 May 22: Host a ‘Tour de Donut’.
 Offer each student riding to school a donut for their efforts!

 May 26: Bike Fairy Friday.
 Have the ‘bike fairy’ visit bicycles parked at school and leave stickers, or other prizes for the riders upon their return.

 May 31: Closing ceremony celebrating the successes of the school.
 Share numbers, cool stories, and great photos.

 Local Resources (not an exhaustive list)

 - Mini-grants available for up to $1,000 for use in promoting and making walking and biking safer in school communities.
 Visit their website for more information, example applications, reports, and grant-cycle periods.
 Mini-grants are available to any public or private K-12 school within the City of Seattle, PTAs, and other nonprofit groups that work with schools within the City limits.

 - Encouragement incentives available such as stickers, temporary tattoos, wrist bands, etc. This encouragement program is part of the city’s Five-year Safe Routes to School Action Plan.

 - Neighborhood Park and Street Fund - DON provides grants of various sizes, up to $90,000, for neighborhood specific projects including efforts to encourage walking or biking.
 Perspective projects should emphasize community driven leadership and volunteer support and involvement.